This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 How to Make Butternut Squash Bread

 Preheat and prepare pan.
 Preheat oven to 350oF.
-Spray a 9×5” loaf pan with non-stick cooking spray or grease with butter and set aside.
+Spray a 9×5โ loaf pan with non-stick cooking spray or grease with butter, or line with parchment paper.
+Set aside.

 Combine dry ingredients.
 In a mixing bowl, whisk together flour, baking soda, salt, nutmeg, cloves, ginger and cinnamon.

 Whisk wet ingredients.
-In the same mixing bowl whisk together oil, sugars, eggs, squash, and water until combined.
+In a second large mixing bowl whisk together oil, sugars, eggs, pureed butternut squash, and orange juice until combined.

 Combine wet and dry ingredients.
-Add the dry ingredients to the wet ingredients and mix together with a spatula until just combined.
+Add the dry ingredients to the wet ingredients and mix together until just combined.

 Recipe Tips